Octiembre80/DA-electricity-price-forecasting/README.md

 https://drive.google.com/open?id=0B-Hy8P9Z0SXWM1FGelI0SU5RRmM

-If you want to rerun the training of the `renewables_model.ipynb` notebook, which rely on that dataset, please download this file and unpack all data to /processed_data/weather
+If you want to rerun the training of the `renewables_model.ipynb` notebook, which relies on that dataset, please download this file and unpack all data to /processed_data/weather

 The data is stored in numpy binary objects.
 To aquire the acutal raw, unprocessed weather data from the original source, please refer to the script `grab_weather_data.py`.